 The kit even included a mini hourglass with a suction cup to hang on the shower wall to make sure I leave the soap on for at least two minutes.
 I was told not to eat or drink anything after midnight the day before surgery.

-She spent about 5 minutes going over Surgical Site Infections (SSI) and what the hospital and I can do to prevent infection.
-Both the nurse and the receptionist encouraged me to speak up if I have questions and concerns.
+She spent about 5 minutes going over Surgical Site Infections (SSI) and what the hospital and I could do to prevent infection.
+Both the nurse and the receptionist encouraged me to speak up if I had questions and concerns.

-They emphasized the importance of educating myself about my illness so that I make sure I am getting the right treatment.
+They emphasized the importance of educating myself about my illness so that I understood that I was getting the proper treatment.
 They continually reminded me that I am a team member and I need to participate in all the decisions about my treatment.

 They also asked me to select a trusted family member or friend to be my advocate.
 My final test was to go down the hall for a series of chest X-rays.

 My Mentality After My Pre-Op Knee Replacement Appointments

 After my meetings and the tests, I felt confident and was prepared to return on the day of my surgery.
 During my initial meeting with the surgeon he looked me in the eye and slowly explained the procedure to me.